pratik705/validate-osp/README.md

   ## - Create Instance
   ## Once instance is successfully created, resources will remain unless "delete" is set to true.

   ## If instance is required to have floating IP then, enable "[neutron]" section and specify external
   ## network id in "external-network-id" variable.

   ## timeout [OPTIONAL]: timeout value[seconds] to create a instance.
 If the environment is slow, then increase it accordingly.
   ## Default value is 60
   #timeout = 120

   ## delete [OPTIONAL]: If the resources are required to be removed then, set it to "true".
   ## Default value is false
+  ## If delete is disabled, then resources will not be removed and ssh private key will be download locally which you can
+  ## use to access the instance
   #delete = true